10 reflection questions for finding direction in your business

 9) What do you need in order to move forward?
 Do you need more information?
 Social support?
 Do you need to save some money to pay for a new professional development experience?
 Maybe you just need time to pass before the path to take becomes clear to you.

-10) What do you need in order to have patience?
-Sometimes feeling stuck is more about circumstances beyond your control, like say a global pandemic.
-What would help you to have patience during this time of uncertainty?
+10) What do you need in order to have patience with the process?
+Sometimes feeling stuck is about circumstances beyond your control.
+What would help you stay grounded while the path becomes clearer?